botre/anki-decks/src/music-theory.md

 Home -> not home -> home

+## Modal music

+Music that finds tension and release through colors of sound rather than through functional harmony.

 ## Chord function

 The role of a chord in relation to a diatonic key.